matrix-org/matrix.org/content/docs/communities/_index.md

 administrator of the Space they're the same to you, but that will not necessarily be the case for new joiners.

-Clici on "Add" then on "New room" to create the room for hot cocoa drinkers.
+Click on "Add" then on "New room" to create the room for hot cocoa drinkers.

 ![](space-add-room-menu.png)